ortelius/emporous-go/README.md

 2. Use the `uor-client-go build` command to build the workspace as an OCI artifact in build-cache The default location is ~/.uor/cache.
 It an be set with the `UOR_CACHE` environment variable`.
 3. Use the `uor-client-go push` command to publish to a registry as an OCI artifact.
 4. Use the `uor-client-go pull` command to pull the artifact back to a local workspace.
+5. Use the `uor-client-go inspect` command to inspect the build to list information about references.

 ### Build workspace into an artifact